socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 ---

-## Part III: Platform Selection Bias
+## Part III: Platform biases

-Our dataset contains 42 senators: 41 Democrats and 1 Independent.
+1. Our dataset contains 42 senators: 41 Democrats and 1 Independent.
 No Republican senators have verified Bluesky accounts.
 This complete partisan skew raises important questions about what we can learn from this analysis.

-Include brief responses to these questions in your report:

-1. What does this tell us about the generalizability of any findings about "senators" or "political figures"?
+What does this tell us about the generalizability of any findings about "senators" or "political figures"?
 With zero Republicans, can we make any claims about partisan patterns?

 2. If we wanted to study partisan homophily (do Democrats engage more with Democrats?), what alternative approaches or data sources might we consider?
-Briefly research API access to other platforms.
+Briefly research senator activity on other platforms and sketch out a plan for how you'd study partisan homophily.

 3. How might the partisan composition of Bluesky's overall user base affect the homophily patterns we observe, even when studying only gender?